karote00/html-3DCube/README.md

 }
 ```

-3. Every single cube's transform should rotate first then translate position, if you change the order, you'll get different result.
+3. Every single cube's transform should rotate first then translate position.
+If you change the order, you'll get different result.

 ```css
 .cube .right {